trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/best-practices/index.md

 Running a Tezos node requires providing enough disk space for its storage requirements.
 Indeed, if a node runs out of disk space, it shuts down and thus discontinues its service.

 The disk space consumed by a node depends on its history mode, as explained above.
-But it is also important to know that, independendently of the archive mode, the disk space consumption varies in time.
+But it is also important to know that, independently of the archive mode, the disk space consumption varies in time.
 Thus, at regular intervals (about every 8 hours), disk space consumption increases temporarily, as the node re-orgranizes its storage.
 During this operation, the node keeps a copy of the old storage index, which explains why this temporary increase can typically add around 20G of disk space that are freed soon afterwards.
 More precisely, the extra space corresponds to the temporary copy of the `<node-dir>/context/index` subdirectory, where `<node-dir>` is the node's data directory.

 Prior to running a node, make sure that it has not only enough disk space for its regular functioning (which may depend on its history mode and other options), but also extra available space for a copy of its index (typically around 20G extra space).